Hadron-quark transition and chiral symmetry restoration at high density: Numerical results

 Figure~\ref{Fig_Mf_080} shows the $\mu_{\rm q}$-dependence of the effective quark mass $M_f$.
-We see that $M_f$ starts to decrease when $\mu_{\rm q}$ exceeds the value of the effective light quark mass at vacuum, decreases gradually as $\mu_{\rm q}$ increases, and then has an abrupt decrease at $\mu_{\rm q} =0.52$ GeV.
-The abrupt restoration of chiral symmetry occurs at $\mu_{\rm q} =0.52$ GeV.
+We see that $M_f$ starts to decrease when $\mu_{\rm q}$ exceeds the value of the effective light quark mass at vacuum, gradually decreases as $\mu_{\rm q}$ increases, and then has an abrupt decrease at $\mu_{\rm q} =0.52$ GeV.
+The abrupt restoration of the chiral symmetry occurs at $\mu_{\rm q} =0.52$ GeV.
 It seems that this abrupt restoration of chiral symmetry is related to the abrupt increase of $n_{\rm B}$.
-It is known that, in the abrupt transition, different physical quantities are correlated each other near the transition point~\cite{Barducci:1992jm,Kashiwa:2009zz,Sakai:2010rp}.
+It is known that in an abrupt transition, different physical quantities are correlated to each other near the transition point~\cite{Barducci:1992jm,Kashiwa:2009zz,Sakai:2010rp}.
 Hence, in this hybrid model, the abrupt changes in $n_{\rm B}$ and $M_{f}$ are correlated with each other.

+With the first-order like setup, the hybrid model approaches the NJL model abruptly as $\mu_{\rm q}$ increases.
+Figure~\ref{Fig_Omega_f} shows the $\sigma_l$-dependence of the thermodynamic potential $\Omega$.
+We see that the value of $|\sigma_l|$ in the minimum of $\Omega$ decreases rapidly.
+It should be noted that the bottom of $\Omega$ is almost flat at $\mu_{\rm q}=0.52$~GeV.